info-beamer/package-magic-video-wall/README.md

 take a picture instead of selecting an existing picture.

-If your browser supports webcam access you can instead use the webcam capture mode.
-Just click on the **Start Webcam Capture** button.
+If your browser supports webcam access you can instead use the webcam mapping mode.
+Just click on the **Start Webcam Mapping** button.
 Your browser might ask for permission to access the webcam.
-Allow this access (Due to how the info-beamer configuration interface works, the live video stream *never* leaves your browser: All computation is done on your machine and is never shared with info-beamer.com or any other site), then point the webcam to your video wall screens and click on either the live stream panel or on the **Start Webcam Capture** button again.
+Allow this access (Due to how the info-beamer configuration interface works, the live video stream *never* leaves your browser: All computation is done on your machine and is never shared with info-beamer.com or any other site), then point the webcam to your video wall screens.
+You will see a preview window showing all detected screens.
+You can use the current result by clicking on the **Use current mapping** button or cancel the mapping using the **Cancel** button.

 After you've selected or taken a picture it might take a moment to automatically detect all the tags in the picture.